 - Physical therapy: building strength and mobility can go a long way in reducing pain as will knowing how to move and sit properly

 - Corticosteroid injections: these injections are highly targeted and work to relieve pain long enough for other treatments to start working

 It is important to remember that everyone is different.
 Even two people of the same age, from the same line of work, and with the same condition can have different symptoms, need different treatments, and even see different results from the same treatments.
 Here at the Pain Relief Institute, we will work with you closely during your consultation meetings and preparations to ensure you know what to expect and what our injections can and cannot do for you given your unique case and needs.
-You can call us today to find out everything you need to know about injections with viscosupplements in the Chicago area.
+Chicago-area patients can call us today to find out everything you need to know about injections with viscosupplements.

 What Are The 3 Injections Used?

 There are three types of injections we use here at the Pain Relief Institute for our knee pain patients.
 They are:

 Hyaluronic acid supplements – Although not technically medications, these are an artificial means of restoring the natural balance of this important acid within the body.
 The injections are given regularly for a set period of time that will vary depending n the individual case, but a common treatment schedule is 1-2 times a week for 4-6 weeks.

 The procedure is simple and quick and needs only localized numbing.
 A small amount of fluid is removed from the joint to make room for the injection to avoid any unnecessary pressure or pain in the joint.
 Most of our patients see results within the first 2 injections, and progress continues until treatment is completed.